Curse of the Black Widow: Critical response

 Curse of the Black Widow received a mixed response from critics upon its original broadcast, with some criticizing the film's inadequate special effects and script.

 Videohound's Golden Movie Retriever's Jim Craddock rated the film a mixed score of two out of four bones.
 Mick Martin and Marsha Porter awarded the film two out of four stars, criticizing the film's script as being "recycled".
 In his book Television Fright Films of the 1970s, David Deal commended the film's cast, cinematography, and "old fashioned sense of fun".
 Deal then went on to note that, while the film was reasonably entertaining, its "meandering story" and 'forced sense of legitimacy' proved detrimental to its overall success.

 The film was not without its supporters, however.

-Cavett Binion from Allmovie called the film, "[a] wonderfully cheesy TV movie-of-the-week".
+Cavett Binion from AllMovie called the film, "[a] wonderfully cheesy TV movie-of-the-week".

-Fraser A. Sherman felt that the film was reasonably well-made and favorably compared it to director Curtis' previous work, The Night Stalker, while also criticizing some of Curse's over-the-top and unanswered plot elements.
+Fraser A. Sherman felt that the film was reasonably well-made and favorably compared it to director Dan Curtis' previous work, The Night Stalker, while also criticizing some of Curse's over-the-top and unanswered plot elements.